Max9545/front-end2.0/README.md

 + Continous-Integration with Travis CI
 + Adapting to the Git Rebase workflow
 + State and UI synchronization with regards to the application's favoriting feature
++ Disrupted flow of work caused by network request limitations from the source Discogs API

 ---
 ## Wins